instrument_mongo config option to false.

 AppSignal has a whole suite of tools aimed at helping you improve your application’s performance.
 Slow queries is a simple and informative overview of your application’s slow queries and the impact they’re having on your application’s performance, allowing you to quickly and confidently decide on the steps needed to optimize them.

-Tags give you a contextual breakdown of Active job performance information currently AppSignal reports the following tags for Active Job jobs:
+Tags give you a contextual breakdown of MongoDB performance information.
+AppSignal reports the following tag for MongoDB metrics:

 Each tag will be represented with a colored line on the graph: